akka/akka/akka-docs/scala/dispatchers.rst

 * PinnedDispatcher

-  - This dispatcher dedicates a unique thread for each actor using it.
+  - This dispatcher dedicates a unique thread for each actor using it; i.e. each actor will have its own thread pool with only one thread in the pool.

   - Sharability: None